Skip to content

 ECB reference rates are updated once per business day, around 16:00 Central European Time.
 Weekends and European public holidays are excluded — on those days, the most recent business day's rate is shown.
 The "Last updated" date displayed below the result tells you exactly which day's rate is being used.

-Why does the rate differ from my bank?
+So why does the rate differ from my bank?

 Banks and exchange services add a margin — called a spread — to the mid-market rate to make a profit on the conversion.
 This tool shows the raw mid-market rate with no markup.
-The gap between what you see here and what your bank charges is essentially their fee for the service, even if it is not presented as an explicit fee line.
+The gap between what you see here and what your bank charges is essentially their fee for the service, even if it isn't presented as an explicit fee line.

 Which currencies are supported?